Mylan's Epic EpiPen Price Hike Wasn't About Greed -- It's Worse, Lawsuit Claims

 It is also about bad laws and poor regulation.
 They are able to use their near-monopoly position to push their customers into exclusivity agreements, reducing competition, strengthening their market dominance, and unfairly harming consumers.
 In most cases, exclusivity agreements should be illegal.

+What's free about the market?
+The entire reason epi auto injectors are scarce and expensive is because the market is not free.

+Let's not forget the legislative assist from Obama that required all public schools to stock Epi-pens.

-not holding my breath (Score:3)
+not holding my breath (Score:5, Insightful)

 Re: (Score:2)